Maximizing Seaweed Growth on Autonomous Farms: A Dynamic Programming Approach for Underactuated Systems Navigating on Uncertain Ocean Currents: Problem Statement

 \subsection{Problem Setting}

 The objective of the seaweed farm starting from $\ist$ at $\tzero$ with seaweed mass $\m(\tzero)$ is to maximize the seaweed mass at the final time $\T$.
-This implies optimizing the growth over its spatial trajectory $\trajraw$.
+This implies optimizing the growth along its trajectory $\trajraw$.

-If the true currents $\trueCurrents$ are known, our method (Sec. \ref{sec:method}) is guaranteed to find the optimal control signal $\uoptall$ and trajectory.
-However, in realistic scenarios only inaccurate, short-term forecasts $\FCCurrents$ are available at regular intervals (typically daily).
-These differ from the true flow $\trueCurrents$ by the stochastic forecast error $\delta(\x,\t;\omega)$ where $\omega$ is a random variable.
+If the currents $\trueCurrents$ are known, our method (Sec. \ref{sec:method}) is guaranteed to find the optimal value function from which the optimal control $\uoptall$ and trajectory can be obtained.
+However, in realistic scenarios only inaccurate, short-term forecasts $\FCCurrents$ are available at regular intervals.
+These differ from the true flow $\trueCurrents$ by the forecast error $\delta(\x,\t)$.
 Our goal is then to determine a feedback policy $\pi(\x,\t)$ that results in a high expected seaweed mass $\mathbb{E}[\m(\T)]$.
-Hence, in our experiments (Sec. \ref{sec:experiments}) we also evaluate our method empirically over a set of missions $\ist, \t \sim \mathbb{M}$ and a realistic distribution of real and forecasted ocean currents $\trueCurrents, \FCCurrents \sim \mathbb{V}$.
+Hence, in our experiments (Sec. \ref{sec:experiments}) we evaluate our method empirically over a set of missions $(\ist, \t) \sim \mathbb{M}$ and a realistic distribution of true and forecasted ocean currents $\trueCurrents, \FCCurrents \sim \mathbb{V}$.